Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Related Work

 Deep learning is becoming increasingly popular for identifying driver behaviors.
 In \cite{hoang2016multiple}, a multiple scale Faster Region CNN is employed to detect whether a driver is using a mobile phone or their hands are on the steering wheel.
 The solution operates on images of the face, hands and steering wheel separately, and then performs classification on these regions of interest.
 Experimental results show that this model can discriminate behaviors with high accuracy in real-time.
 Majdi \emph{et al.} design a dedicated CNN architecture called Drive-Net to identify 10 different behaviors of distracted driving \cite{majdi2018drive}.
 Experiments suggest that applying Region of Interest (RoI) analysis on images of faces can significantly improve accuracy.
+A CNN model is also adopted recently in \cite{leekha2019}, where the authors show the addition of features including driver posture through foreground extraction can improve classification accuracy.
+Similarly, Kose \emph{et al.} reveal that augmenting the input to CNN structures with temporal information can further enhance classification performance~\cite{kose2019}.

+Tran \emph{et al.} build a driving simulator named Carnetsoft to collect driving data, and utilize 4 different CNN architectures to identify 10 distracted and non-distracted driving behaviors \cite{tran2018real}.
+The authors observe that deeper architectures can improve the detection accuracy, but at the cost of increased inference times.
+Investigating the trade-off between accuracy and efficiency remains an open issue.
+The performance of three different pre-trained convolutional structures, i.e., AlexNet, GoogLeNet, and ResNet50 is compared in~\cite{xing2019} on a similar binary classification task, revealing all candidates yield practical inference times in a Matlab-based environment.
+A comparison of different neural models applied to driver behavior classification is also carried out in~\cite{alotaibi2020}, where the authors propose an ensemble of convolutional and hierarchical recurrent neural networks, which increases classification accuracy at the cost of increased runtimes.